cap-js/docs/guides/databases-postgres.md

    docker-compose -f pg.yml up -d
    ```

 ### Service Bindings

-In the cloud, use given techiques to bind a cloud-based instance of PostgreSQL to your application.
+In the cloud, use given techniques to bind a cloud-based instance of PostgreSQL to your application.

-For local development provide the credentials via a suitable [`cds env`](../node.js/cds-env) technique, like one of the following...
+For local development provide the credentials using a suitable [`cds env`](../node.js/cds-env) technique, like one of the following.

-#### Using defaults with `[pg]` profile
+#### Using Defaults with `[pg]` Profile

-The `@cds-js/postgres` comes with default credentials under profile `[pg]` that match the defaults used in the [docker setup above](#using-docker).
-So, in case you sticked to these defaults you can skip the next sections and just go ahead, deploy your database:
+The `@cds-js/postgres` comes with default credentials under profile `[pg]` that match the defaults used in the [docker setup](#using-docker).
+So, in case you stick to these defaults you can skip the next sections and just go ahead, deploy your database:

 ```sh
 cds deploy --profile pg
 ```

-and run your application:
+Run your application:

 ```sh
 cds watch --profile pg
 ```

-Learn more about that in the [Deployment](#deployment) chapter below.
+Learn more about that in the [Deployment](#deployment) chapter below.{.learn-more}

-#### In your private `~/.cdsrc.json`
+#### In Your private `~/.cdsrc.json`

 Add it to your private `~/.cdsrc.json` if you want to use these credentials on your local machine only:

 ::: code-group